nuvolaris/nuvolaris/docs/Neo.md

 We start building:

 - an image with the standalone OpenWhisk controller #5
 - a operator that launches such a controller #3
-- a cli to start eveything
+- a cli to start everything